aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 floating-point format (FP16) version of the full model), are available through Amazon SageMaker JumpStart.
 While the `google/flan-t5` series of models are a popular choice for building Generative AI applications, their capabilities for NLQ are limited compared to newer open-source and commercial LLMs.
-The demonstration's `google/flan-t5-xxl-fp16` is capable of answering basic natural language queries with sufficient in-context learning, but often failed during testing to return an answer, provide correct answers, or frequently experience SageMaker model endpoint timeouts due to resource exhaustion when faced with moderate to complex queries.
+The demonstration's `google/flan-t5-xxl-fp16` is capable of answering basic natural language queries with sufficient in-context learning.
+However, it often failed during testing to return an answer or provide correct answers, and it frequently caused SageMaker model endpoint timeouts due to resource exhaustion when faced with moderate to complex queries.

 ## Sample Dataset